dorkodu/sage.php/docs/type-system/schema.md

 (because validation requires full schema scan and is very costly on bigger schemas).

-But there is a special method **assertValid()** on schema instance which throws `GraphQL\Error\InvariantViolation` exception when it encounters any error, like:
+But there is a special method **assertValid()** on schema instance which throws `Sage\Error\InvariantViolation` exception when it encounters any error, like:

 - Invalid types used for fields/arguments
 - Missing interface implementations